vicente-astorga/vicente-astorga/README.md

 ### Hi, I'm Vicente

-Frontend developer.
 I love impactful web experiences that drive value.
 A good design and interactive elements that makes an enjoyable user's journey across the web 🛤, capturing their attention from the first moment.

 For small projects or ideas I like to work without frameworks, which allows me a complete development management.
 I use vanilla JS in the base, GSAP for animations and Three.js for WebGL 🎞.